papanisaicharan/Revise-Stronger/Design-and-Analysis-of-Algorithms-NPTEL/week3-graphs/readme.md

 Time complexity can be reduced by using adjacency list.
 Using adjacency list:
-- Scan list once to compute indegrees - O(m)
+- Scan the list for computing the indegrees - O(m)
 - Put all indegree 0 vertices in a queue
 - Enumerate head of queue and decrement indegree of neighbours - degree(j), overall O(m)
 	- If indegree becomes 0, add to queue.